Renault 6: 1970

 A variant of the R6 using the 1.1 l Cléon-Fonte engine (an engine used in the Renault 8 since 1962) was unveiled at the 1970 Paris Motor Show and was widely regarded as a big improvement.
 Power was increased from 34 to 45 PS.
 The smaller engined model continued to be available until June 1979; it was sold as the Renault 6 L after August 1977.

-The new car also had higher equipment levels as well a new gearbox, cooling system and front disc brakes.
+The new car also had higher equipment levels as well as a new gearbox, cooling system and front disc brakes.
 The new cooling system necessitated a supplementary grille beneath the original one (in the place occupied by the license plate of the R6-850), while the disc brakes meant slightly redesigned rims with openings in them.
 For the Spanish market the R6 was made available with a 956 cc engine, due to vehicles over 1040 cc receiving higher taxation under Spanish regulations.
 Later, a 1037 cc engine was fitted, and from 1981 the 1108 cc unit appeared in the 6 GTL.
 The one-litre version has 50 PS DIN and this engine was also fitted to Spanish-built 5s and 7s.
 The R6 continued to be built in Spain until 1986, with a total of 328,000 cars built there.

 In 1973 the Teilhol/ACL-built 6 Rodéo appeared.
 This was an open, plastic-bodied utility vehicle in the style of the Citroën Méhari, which was sold by selected Renault dealers.
 A four-wheel-drive system by Sinpar was also available to the Rodéo as well as the 6 saloon.